ChrisWhealy/DistributedSystemNotes/Lecture 18.md

 So, the Merkle Tree comparison strategy effectively *"binary chops"* its way through the data in the keystore to locate the differing value(s).

 We should also note that the values stored in the keystore are not necessarily simple integers as shown here; they are usually entire data objects.
-So, this strategy identifies the exact differing value, and then only that value needs to be sent over the network.
+So, this strategy identifies the exact differing value, and agreement can be reached by transferring only that value over the network.

-If more multiple key values differ, then these can also be discovered using the same strategy.
+If multiple key values differ, then these can also be discovered using the same strategy.
 In the worst case, you would need to compare all the values in the keystore; but this is a highly unlikely situation.
-In reality, the differences between large keystores are small, thus making this a various efficient difference detection strategy - especially when these differences need to be discovered over a network.
+In reality, the differences between large keystores are small, thus making this an efficient difference detection strategy - especially when these differences need to be discovered over a network.

 Merkle Trees are used in a wide variety of situations, not only for comparing keystore values.
 They are often used in the case of authentication.
 In the case of Dynamo however, they explicitly state that this strategy is employed within a trusted, non-threatening environment.
 So, under these conditions, the primary consideration here is to save on network bandwidth.
 Attacks from hostile third parties are explicitly excluded from this discussion; therefore, there is no need for Dynamo to have any concept of user or request authentication.
 However, Merkle Trees are useful in both situations.